How do you know what these factors are so you can reduce your total risk?

 It’s one of those chicken or egg situations.
 For example, having vascular disease tends to speed up the memory loss associated with Alzheimer’s.
 Once cardiovascular disease is present, blockages in arteries may lead to a poor supply of key nutrients to the brain – a condition known as cerebrovascular disease.
-And without a good supply of antioxidants, brain cells become more vulnerable to damage from free radicals, rogue molecules produced by combustion, for example from frying foods or smoking.
+And without a good supply of antioxidants, brain cells become more vulnerable to damage from Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals…, rogue molecules produced by combustion, for example from frying foods or smoking.
 So cerebrovascular disease is intimately linked to both a lack of antioxidants and excess exposure to oxidants.
-Antioxidant nutrients such as vitamins C and E have been shown to help both conditions – not only to mop up these brain pollutants, but also to reduce inﬂammation.
+Antioxidant nutrients such as vitamins C and E have been shown to help both conditions – not only to mop up these brain pollutants, but also to reduce inflammation.

 Cerebrovascular disease is also strongly linked to having a high homocysteine level.
 Based on an analysis of all current research, having a high homocysteine level makes you more than twice as likely to develop Alzheimer’s as having cerebrovascular disease.
 A high H score also makes you much more likely to develop cerebrovascular disease.
 So, whichever way you cut it, keeping your homocysteine level low is essential.